-- 1. Add negation of goal to the KB - 2.
+- 1. Add negation of goal to the KB, ~P - 2.
 Convert all sentences in KB to CNF - 3.
-Find all pairs of sentences in KB with complementary literals that have not yet been resolved - 4.
-If there are no pairs stop else resolve each pair, adding the result to the KB and go to 2 - If we derived an empty clause (i.e., a contradiction) then the conclusion follows from the KB - If we did not, the conclusion cannot be proved from the KB
+Find pairs of sentences with complementary literals that have not yet been resolved - 4.
+If there are no pairs stop else resolve each pair, adding the result to the KB and go to 2 - If we get an empty clause (i.e., a contradiction) then P follows from the KB - e.g., resolving X with ~X results in an empty clause - If not, conclusion can't be proved from the KB